In what is arguably the best museum for kids in Sweden, you find yourself in the midst of a humid rainforest, complete with trickling...

-In a striking building by London-based architects Cécile Brisac and Edgar Gonzalez, the enlightened Varldskulturmuseet sees ethnography,...
+In a striking building by London-based architects Cécile Brisac and Edgar Gonzalez, the Varldskulturmuseet sees ethnography, art and...

-Göteborg’s premier art collection awaits at Konstmuseet, with works by the French Impressionists, Rubens, Van Gogh, Rembrandt and...
+Göteborg’s premier art collection, Konstmuseet hosts works by the French Impressionists, Rubens, Van Gogh, Rembrandt and Picasso;...

 Södra Vägen · interesting places nearby